tmswfrk/bicycle-water-cooler/content/blog/Reviews/ScIcon_RaceDay_Rain_Bag/index.md

 {{< img helmet_and_shoe >}}

+Now if you instead orient your helmet sideways, with the outer shell facing the outer side of the bag, you can actually fit two shoes in the gap on the other side.
+That is, if you stack them heel to toe like you normally would in a shoebox.
+Once I packed the bag this way, I was surprised that everything fit so well.
+You could even fit some sunglasses or some snacks inside the helmet.

+{{< img side >}}

-You have considerably more room if instead you used the main pocket for shoes and carried your helmet separately.
+That being said, you do have considerably more room if you use the main pocket for shoes and carried your helmet separately.
 The [product page](https://sciconsports.com/us_en/essentials-cycling-kit-race-day-rain-bag-pr101205013) actually has a handy gif that showcases this quite nicely.

 ## Strap
 I didn't use the strap too much on the trip itself, but I _did_ find it quite handy when later using the bag traveling on some busses, trains, and planes.
 The main top hand strap is solid and can definitely support plenty of weight on its own.